Get your descender ready

 The guide is under development, so check back often as we add additional content.

+I often hear people ask, what the meaning of canyoneering is.
 Think back to your days as a kid running around the playground trying to get from one side to the other without touching the ground – climbing up slides, swinging across monkey bars, and balancing on narrow and shaky chains.
-It may have been a few years since you squished into twisty slide, but you’re never too old for playgrounds because canyoneering is the grownup version of a playground.
+It may have been a few years since you squished into the twisty slide, but you’re never too old for playgrounds because canyoneering is the grownup version of a playground.

 In the most basic terms, canyoneering is descending through a canyon.
-Most sought-out canyons are narrow slot canyons and are often very technical in nature requiring rappelling, swimming, climbing over, under, around, and down all kinds of various obstacles.
-Most the canyons I’ve had the pleasure of descending are in the Southwest United States, but there are canyons all around the world of all sorts.
+Most sought-out canyons are narrow slot canyons and are often very technical in nature requiring rappelling, swimming, climbing over, under, around, and down all kinds of obstacles.
+Most the canyons I’ve had the pleasure of descending are in the Southwest United States, but there are canyons all around the world in all kinds of climates.

 The basic format of the ACA Canyon Rating System includes two digits.
 The first digit is numeric and represents the values described below related to terrain and rope work.
 The second digit is an alpha character representing the values described below related to water volume and current.
 Additional values may be added to represent relative risk and time/commitment.
 Ratings are cumulative.